Protestantism in Sichuan: 19th century

-The year 1887 marks the arrival of the Anglican representatives of the CIM.
-William Cassels, the future bishop of the Diocese of Szechwan; Montagu Proctor-Beauchamp, and two brothers, Arthur and Cecil Polhill.
-All four were members of the Cambridge Seven.
+The year 1887 marks the arrival of the Anglican representatives of the CIM, who were members of the Cambridge Seven, namely, William Cassels, future bishop of the Diocese of Szechwan; Montagu Proctor-Beauchamp, and two brothers, Arthur T. and Cecil H. Polhill.
+Cecil Polhill was at first based in Chengtu and Chungking, but he felt drawn towards the people of Tibet.
+In 1896, after helping with mission work in Kalimpong, India, he moved to Tatsienlu, a Khams Tibetan city west of Sichuan.
+The establishing of a missionary station there in 1897 paved the way for the future construction of the Gospel Church of Tatsienlu.

 One feature of this period was the persistence and tenacity of the missionaries.
 Many difficulties and disappointments accompanied their efforts; the people were either indifferent or hostile, and the results of their labours were very small.
 Sickness and death were constantly occurring to hinder and threaten the existence of the work.
 The 1886 Chungking riot almost extinguished the little churches which had been gathered by the two Missions.
 After the settlement of the Chungking riots and the re-establishment of Mission work in that city, a period of unprecedented prosperity set in.

 During this period no less than five additional missionary societies started new work in Sichuan.
 In 1888 the LMS, whose representative Dr. Griffith John, was the first to enter the province in 1868 as mentioned above, took up permanent work in Chungking.
 In 1889, Robert John and Mary Jane Davidson of Friends' Foreign Mission Association (FFMA) introduced Quakerism into Tungchwan.
 Within 19 years five monthly meetings were successively established in Chengtu, Chungking, Tungchwan, Tungliang and Suining.
 In 1890 the American Baptist Missionary Union (ABMU) started work in the west of the province, having Suifu (1890) and Kiatingfu (1894) as their chief centres.
 Three more stations were established in Yachowfu (1894), Ningyuanfu (1905), and Chengtu (1909).
 At the close of 1891, the Rev. James Heywood Horsburgh, together with Mrs. Horsburgh, Rev. O. M. Jackson, three laymen, and six single women missionaries, entered Sichuan as the first band of Church Missionary Society (CMS) missionaries to take up work in that province.
 By 1894, CMS work had started in Mienchow, Chungpa, Anhsien, Mienchu and Sintu.
 Their first church was founded in 1894 in Chungpa.
 Then, in 1892, the Canadian Methodist Mission (CMM) opened up work in central and west Sichuan, having Chengtu and Kiating as their headquarters.